 Any of us involved with English language teaching and research, if we are truthful, regularly have feelings not unlike those expressed by Marcellus.
 We observe the language at a distance, sensing its complexity and dynamism.
 It beckons us, as old Hamlet did, 'with courteous action', and tempts us to detailed study.
-We are seduced, and may spend years travelling the highways of English structure and the byways of English in use.
+We are seduced, and may spend many years travelling the highways of English structure and the byways of English in use, as Andrew Wilkinson did.
 After this, we might fairly expect our journey to have led us to some certainties about the language.
 Facts, in a word.
 Yes, of course there are facts.
 There are well-trodden roads.
-However, researchers and students alike should not be put off, as Morton was not, by roads which seem to lead nowhere, or which have signposts that are positively misleading.
+But I am worried at the concept of a course study, such as the National Curriculum, which restricts itself to only the traditional well-trodden roads.
+Researchers and students alike should not be put off, as Morton was not, by roads which seem to lead nowhere, or which seem dangerous to travel along.
+Nor should they be put off by roads which have signposts that are positively misleading, or which some naughty boys have turned round so that they point in totally the wrong direction.
 In such places can the greatest linguistic excitement, enjoyment, and source of learning all be found.